ember-template-lint/ember-template-lint/docs/rule/eol-last.md

 The following values are valid configuration:

+  * boolean -- `true` for inferring to require or disallow final newlines based your projects `.editorconfig` settings (via `insert_final_newline`)',
+  * string',
-  * string -- "always" enforces that files end with a newline, "never" enforces that files do not end with a newline
+    * "always" - enforces that files end with a newline',
+    * "never" - enforces that files do not end with a newline',

 ### Related Rules